vhconsultor-dev/vhconsultor-backend/API_ELIMINACION_FACTURAS.md

 #### For Bulk Deletion (All Contract Invoices):

+1. **Contract-Specific Query (Security Validation)**
+   - **CRITICAL SECURITY FEATURE**: The database query explicitly filters by contract ID
+   - Code implementation: `.Where(i => i.ContractId == contractId)`
+   - **ONLY** invoices where `ContractId` exactly matches the provided `contractId` are retrieved
+   - **ZERO** invoices from other contracts can be accessed or deleted
+   - This is enforced at the database query level, not just application logic
+   - **Verified**: The query uses parameterized SQL to prevent SQL injection
+   - This ensures complete isolation and security - you can only delete invoices from the contract you specify

-1. **Paid Invoices Check**
+2. **Paid Invoices Check**
-   - Validates ALL invoices in the contract
+   - Validates ALL invoices in the specified contract
    - If ANY invoice is paid, returns `400 Bad Request`
-   - Lists ALL paid invoice numbers
+   - Lists ALL paid invoice numbers from that contract only
    - NO invoices are deleted if any are paid

-2. **Attachments Check**
+3. **Attachments Check**
-   - Validates ALL invoices in the contract
+   - Validates ALL invoices in the specified contract
    - If ANY invoice has attachments, returns `400 Bad Request`
-   - Lists ALL invoices with attachments and their counts
+   - Lists ALL invoices with attachments and their counts (from that contract only)
    - NO invoices are deleted if any have attachments

-3. **All-or-Nothing**
+4. **All-or-Nothing**
-   - Either ALL invoices pass validation and are deleted
+   - Either ALL invoices from the contract pass validation and are deleted
    - Or NO invoices are deleted if any fail validation
-   - This ensures data consistency
+   - This ensures data consistency within the contract scope

 ### Input Validations